AliOraei78/EmployeeManagementSystem/README.md

-ï»¿# Employee Management System - C# OOP & SOLID Principles Showcase
+# Employee Management System - C# OOP & SOLID Principles Showcase

 This project is a practical demonstration of advanced Object-Oriented Programming (OOP) concepts and SOLID principles in C#.
 It features a flexible employee hierarchy with real-world design patterns.